thanhhoa214/personal-website/README.md

 ## License

-Please give me a credit if using.
+Please give me credit if you use it.
 Happy to see your work!